manningstinson/holbertonschool-simple_shell/docs/errors.md

 # errors.c

-This file, `errors.c`, is integral to the Simple Shell program, providing functions for enhanced output to the standard error stream (`stderr`).
-Let's break down each function:
+In summary, `eoutput.c` facilitates enhanced output to `stderr` in the Simple Shell program.
+The functions `_eputs`, `_eputchar`, `_putfd`, and `_putsfd` collectively optimize character output operations, providing efficiency and flexibility in handling errors and user feedback within the shell.

 ## \_eputs Function